-NCAA Eligibility Center reviews your academic record, test scores (ACT® or SAT®), and amateur status to certify if you are eligible to play sports at a Division I or II college.
+NCAA Eligibility Center reviews your academic record and amateur status to certify if you are eligible to play sports at a Division I or II college.

 You should register with NCAA at the beginning of your junior year in high school.